-On a personal level I have stopped talking about ‘owner compliance’ but will expand my knowledge of ‘motivational interviewing’ and change my approach to hopefully being more successful in helping my clients.
+On a personal level I have stopped talking about compliance but will expand my knowledge of motivational interviewing and change my approach to hopefully being more successful in helping my clients.
 But I remember that change is difficult in humans too even if I see the benefits!

 I find having regular sessions with a counsellor is very helpful for debriefing and invaluable for my own wellbeing.
 Dog training can be a challenging job and burnout or compassion fatigue can part of it for some of us.

-The spirit of MI can be translated into five central principles summarized by the acronym DEARS:
+The spirit of MI can be translated into five central principles summarised by the acronym DEARS:

-Why are we getting dogs when we try to prevent them from doing what dogs normally do more often than not and if we find a lot of things real dogs do inappropriate or even offensive?
+Why are we getting dogs when we try to prevent them from doing what dogs normally do more often than not.
+And why do we find a lot of things real dogs do inappropriate or even offensive?

 Sometimes it seems we consider a lot of the things a dog does as gross, dirty, annoying, or done on purpose to make the humans feel bad.

 Yes puppies mouth, soil the house, don’t want to be alone, eat everything in sight, run away, roll in smelly stuff, chase moving things, growl, smell other dogs bums and bite or mouth.
-They are dogs and that is what they do, even a pugle or an oodle.
+They are dogs and that is what they do – yes even a puggles or an oodles.
 Despite being called designer dogs they are still dogs.
-And don’t be fooled by the cute name, chances that these puppies were bred in a puppy mill environment are high.
-This means these dogs come (in addition to normal dog behavior)with their own set of even more problematic issues.
+And don’t be fooled by the cute name, chances are high that these puppies were bred in a puppy mill environment.
+This means these dogs come (in addition to normal dog behaviour)with their own set of even more problematic issues.

-Labeling normal dog behaviors like barking, digging, jumping up, chasing, growling and many more ‘abnormal’ is one of the problems we see more often in our classes and consultation.It is not the dog who has a problem but the owner who has unrealistic expectations or got fooled by the cute puppy pictures on social media and the glorification of puppy hood.
+Labelling normal dog behaviours like barking, digging, jumping up, chasing, growling and many more ‘abnormal’ is one of the problems we see more often in our classes and consultation.It is not the dog who has a problem but the human who has unrealistic expectations, or got fooled by cute puppy pictures on social media and the glorification of puppy hood.

-Our expectations are extremely high, we expect them to fit in with our busy schedule, be active when we want them to be, calm on our terms, eat when we are ready, play when we feel like it and go to the coffee shop because we think it is fun – the dogs mostly think it is rather boring.
+Our expectations are extremely high, we expect them to fit in with our busy schedule, be active when we want them to be, calm on our terms, eat when we are ready, play when we feel like it and go to the coffee shop because we think it is fun – dogs mostly think coffee shops are rather boring.

 We also seem to forget what the needs of a ‘normal’ dog are.
-We deprive them of puppy play because we neither have the time nor the inclination to make an effort.Play has its purpose and is important for a well balanced dog.It matters and if someone tells you it does not you might want to consider their agenda.
-Puppy play is not provided because there are too many puppies in the puppy pre-school class, the space is too small, or there is a lack of knowledge of body language and skills to manage puppy play.
+We deprive them of puppy play because we neither have time nor the inclination to make an effort.Play has its purpose and is important for a well balanced dog.Play matters and if someone tells you that play does not, you might want to consider their agenda.
+Puppy play is not provided in some preschools because the business books too many puppies into the class, or the space is too small, or there is a lack of knowledge of puppy body language and skills to manage puppy play.
 Dogs and certainly puppies do want to associate and spend some time with their own species and I do think it is necessary for their well-being.
 This is why Goodog limits the number of dogs in our courses, we consider the size of the space available versus the number of dogs, all my trainers are qualified and teach my lesson plan and we understand dog body language (yes dogs speak to us in other ways).

-I agree that the dog park is fraught with danger and not suitable for every dog, but most dogs love to have some canine friends.
-If the dog is not suitable for the dog park, then this can be provided with a group of canine friends they meet on a regular basis, a good day care or dog walker matching appropriate dogs.
+I agree that the dog park is fraught with danger and not suitable for every dog too, but most dogs love to have some canine friends.
+If the dog is not suitable for the dog park, then socialisation can be provided with a group of canine friends they meet on a regular basis, or a good day care or dog walker matching appropriate dogs.
 To have a dog spending most of their life in the backyard and on the leash does not cater to their needs.
 They need to run, sniff, play, work and have some fun.

 We also expect them to behave like ‘fury humans’, dress them up (I am not talking about a coat when it is cold or bucketing down) but dressing up for no other reason than to entertain us.